dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 The `/admin/schema` endpoint provides a simplified method to add and update schemas.

-Given a blank database, to create a schema you only need to call the `/admin/schema` endpoint with the required schema definition.
+To create a schema you only need to call the `/admin/schema` endpoint with the required schema definition.
 For example:

 ```graphql
 type Person {